Rattanakosin Kingdom (1782–1932): Threats from western powers

-Reforms of King Chulalongkorn
+Reforms of Chulalongkorn

-After the demise of Somdet Chaophraya Si Suriyawong in 1883, King Chulalongkorn was in control of the government by the mid-1880s and was able to implement reforms.
-After decades of powerful domination by the nobility, Chulalongkorn brought many royal princes – his brothers and sons – to government roles.
+After the demise of Somdet Chaophraya Sri Suriwongse in 1883, King Chulalongkorn was in control of the government by the mid-1880s and was able to implement reforms.
+After decades of domination by powerful nobility, Chulalongkorn brought many royal princes – his brothers and sons – to government roles.
 The princes received modernized education and formed an educated elite.
 The king began to send his sons for European education in 1885.
 Many princes were specialized in their responsible fields.
 Most notable ones were Prince Devawongse who specialized in foreign affairs and Prince Damrong in internal affairs.
 Following the European model, by the suggestion of Prince Devawongse, King Chulalongkorn began to form modern ministries in 1888 to the replace centuries-old disorganized Chatusadom central governance.
 In April 1892, the first modern Siamese cabinet was formed, consisting mostly of royal princes.
 Prince Damrong became Mahatthai Minister of Interior in 1892.
-Damrong introduced a modern bureaucracy and, in 1893, announced the establishment of the Monthon system that replaced the traditional tributary network of semi-independent rulers with numerous levels of territory-based administrative units with a centrally-appointed commissioner in charge.
+Damrong introduced a modern bureaucracy and, in 1893, announced the establishment of the Monthon system that replaced the traditional tributary network of semi-independent rulers with numerous levels of territory-based administrative units with a centrally appointed commissioner in charge.

 Amidst these reforms, however, the French sent gunboats to threaten Bangkok in 1893, prompting Siam to cede all of Laos east of the Mekong to French Indochina.
 The treaty terms of October 1893 also established a 25-km demilitarized zone along the Mekong but only on the Siamese side.
 The major fear of the Siamese court came true when the French invaded in 1893, as the survival of Siam's sovereignty was left at the mercy of Anglo-French conflicts.
 As the British expressed their concerns over French advances on Siam, the Anglo-French agreement of 1896 guaranteed Siam's independence as a "buffer state" only in Siam's core territories, allowing British intervention in Southern Siam and French intervention in Eastern Siam.
-King Chulalongkorn embarked on his Grand European Tour in 1897 to promote the image of his kingdom as civilized and Westernized, and not a candidate for colonization.
-French exertion of authority over its 'French Asian subjects' in Siam, namely the Lao, Cambodian and Vietnamese, led to protracted negotiation and continuing French occupation of Chanthaburi.
+King Chulalongkorn embarked on his Grand European Tour in 1897, with Queen Saovabha as regent during royal absence, to promote the image of his kingdom as civilized and Westernized not a candidate for colonization.
+Meanwhile, French exertion of authority over its 'French Asian subjects' in Siam, namely the Lao, Cambodian and Vietnamese, led to protracted unsettled negotiations and continuing French occupation of Chanthaburi.